johanneshaertel/EASE_2025_active_learning_LLM/readme.md

 # The raw reviews (data/reviews.zip)

-Following is the metadata source pull request reviews we use as our dataset R.
+Following is the metadata for the pull request reviews we use as our unlabeled dataset R.

 | **Field**             | **Number of reviews with this field**  |
 |------------------------|------------|